awsdocs/amazon-eks-user-guide/doc_source/platform-versions.md

 # Platform Versions<a name="platform-versions"></a>

-Starting with the release of Kubernetes [aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) support in new clusters, Amazon EKS introduced the concept of platform versions, which allows you to identify the features that are currently enabled for your clusters\.
-The Amazon EKS platform version represents capabilities of the cluster control plane, such as which Kubernetes API server flags are enabled, as well as the current Kubernetes patch version\.
+Amazon EKS cluster platform versions represent the capabilities of the cluster control plane, such as which Kubernetes API server flags are enabled, as well as the current Kubernetes patch version\.
+Each Amazon EKS platform version is associated with, but independent of, a Kubernetes version\.

+When a new Kubernetes minor version is available in Amazon EKS \(for example, 1\.11\), the initial platform version for that Kubernetes minor version starts at `eks.1`\.
+However, Amazon EKS releases new platform versions periodically to enable new Kubernetes control plane settings and to provide security fixes\.

+When new platform versions become available for a Kubernetes minor version:
++ The Amazon EKS platform version number is incremented \(`eks.n+1`\)\.
++ Amazon EKS automatically upgrades all existing clusters to the latest platform version for their corresponding Kubernetes minor version\.

+ New platform versions do not introduce breaking changes or cause service interruptions\.

+**Note**
+Automatic upgrades of existing cluster platform versions are rolled out incrementally, and this process may take some time\.
+If you need the latest platform version features immediately, you should create a new Amazon EKS cluster\.

-New clusters are created with the latest available platform version for the specified Kubernetes version\.
-When a new platform version becomes available for a Kubernetes version, existing clusters are automatically upgraded to the latest platform version for their Kubernetes version in incremental roll outs\.
-To take advantage of the latest platform version features immediately, you can create a new Amazon EKS cluster\.
+New clusters are always created with the latest available Amazon EKS platform version \(`eks.n`\) for the specified Kubernetes version\.
+If you update your cluster to a new Kubernetes minor version, your cluster receives the current platform version for the Kubernetes minor version that you updated to\.

-Current and recent Amazon EKS platform versions are described in the following tables\.
+The current and recent Amazon EKS platform versions are described in the following tables\.

 ## Kubernetes 1\.11 Platform Versions<a name="1.11-platform-versions"></a>